 On July 1, 1997, The New Hampshire State Veterans Cemetery was legislatively established.
 The facility was funded jointly by the state and federal governments.
 The 104 acres of land was previously used as a state forest in the town of Boscawen, New Hampshire.

-The current cemetery development of 14 acres provides adequate burial sites for several years to come.
+The current cemetery development of 14 acres provides adequate burial sites for years to come.
 The master plan has 6 additional phases for future expansion.
 With future expansion, the cemetery has enough acreage to expand and accommodate veterans and their eligible dependents for many years to come.